UVARocketry/irec-groundstation_25-26/README.md

 If the message is Schema, the payload is a comma seperated list of the field names of `LogItem`

-If the message is Metadata, the first 4 bytes are a `LogMetadataType` (as defined in `lib/log/log.h` in the main rocket code).
+If the message is Metadata, the first byte is a `LogMetadataType` (as defined in `lib/log/log.h` in the main rocket code).
 The next four bytes are a 32 bit integer containing the metadata value.
 Note that the actual payload size might change as more metadata message types are defined

 if the message is DataUpdate, a binary representation of a `LogItem` (as defined in `lib/log/log.h`) is sent over for receivers to update their current rocket state